Everything You Need To Know About The Newest Treatments For Hair Loss

 Have you noticed your hair coming out in clumps?
 Does the part in your hair suddenly seem wider than normal?

 Hair loss is completely natural, but many people view it as alarming.
 However, losing a few strands in the shower doesn’t always mean something’s wrong.
-The average human loses somewhere between 50 to 100 strands a day, and nearly everyone experiences some hair loss over time.
+The average human loses somewhere between 50 and 100 strands a day, and nearly everyone experiences some hair loss over time.
 Plus, as we age, our overall hair density changes and individual strands become finer.

 However, every once in a while hair loss is a symptom of something else.
 If your hair loss seems sudden and excessive, it’s important to talk with your doctor about other possibilities including hormone issues, thyroid issues, anemia, alopecia, and more.